 This is how radiation and some chemotherapeutic agents kill cancer cells.
 They drive up oxidative stress to the point where these cells—along with other “innocent bystanders”—are destroyed.

-Ultimately the decision to use antioxidants as an adjunct to alleviate cancer treatment and side effects is a personal decision which should be arrived at with careful consideration of risk and benefits with one’s oncology doctor.
+Ultimately the decision to use antioxidants as an adjunct to alleviate cancer treatment and side effects is a personal decision that should be arrived at with careful consideration of risks and benefits with one’s oncology doctor.

 In cancer treatment to combat the side effects of chemotherapy and radiation.
 Use for defined periods while symptoms are severe and after careful discussion with your oncologist so that the treatments are timed safely away from the immediate use of chemotherapy and radiation if antioxidants are to be used.